Bmixo/gstreamer-opensource-LGPL/README.md

 opensource according to GStreamer original license

-Suggest:Do not use my modified source code,original and official source address https://gitlab.freedesktop.org/gstreamer/gstreamer.git
+Suggest:Do not use my modified source code,original and official source code address https://gitlab.freedesktop.org/gstreamer/gstreamer.git

+LICENSE is the same as the original source code (https://gitlab.freedesktop.org/gstreamer/gstreamer.git)

 # GStreamer